Last Updated on November 23, 2021 by DMEditor

 Write provides apps across various categories, including email tools, chats, messaging apps, CRMs, file storage tools, and business intelligence for more advanced analytics.
 Some of their more popular integrations include Salesforce, Tableau, Microsoft Sharepoint, Google Drive, Jira, and Github.

-At this point, it’s worth noting that Wrike comes with an open API, so if you have the coding know-how or you’re lucky enough to have a web developer on your team, you can program the integrations yourself.
+At this point, it’s worth noting that Wrike comes with an open API, so if you have the coding know-how or you’re lucky enough to have a web developer on your team, you can program the integrations yourself (also good for large teams with custom requriements).

 Wrike vs. Teamwork: Pricing